G-Core/product-documentation/documentation/waap/waap-rules/custom-rules/tag-rules/reserved-tags.md

 ## Ignore automation services

-This functionality will notify WAAP of legitimate automation behavior and exclude requests from being affected by our Anti-automation and bot protection policies.
+This functionality will notify WAAP of legitimate automation behavior and exclude requests from being affected by our <a href="https://gcore.com/docs/waap/waap-policies/anti-automation-and-bot-protection" target="_blank">Anti-automation and bot protection</a> policy group.
 This means that you stay protected from unknown automation services while allowing known bots to access your domain.

 To allow the activity of some automation services, create a custom rule with the **Ignored Automation** tag:

 1\.
 In the **IF** section, select **User Agent** from the dropdown.

 2\.
 In the following dropdown, select **-** to apply the rule to every request that comes from the relevant bot.
 In this example, "mybot".

 3\.
 Enter the bot in the **User Agent** field.